-As a general rule, when a business interacts with a customer via the business's website or app, the business engages in an activity within the customer's state.
-Presenting static text or photos on a website does not in itself constitute an activity within those states where customers are located.
+As a general rule, when a business interacts with a customer via the business's website or app, the business engages in a business activity within the customer's state.
+However, for purposes of this Statement, when a business presents static text or photos on its website, that presentation does not in itself constitute a business activity within those states where the business's customers are located.

 Following are examples of activities conducted by a business that operates a website offering for sale only items of tangible personal property, unless otherwise indicated.
 In each case, customer orders are approved or rejected, and the products are shipped from a location outside of the customer's state.
 The business has no contacts with the customer's state other than what is indicated.
-[Examples should not be interpreted to mean that other scenarios either are protected or not protected, since every scenario requires a separate assessment of all relevant facts.]

-- 1. The business provides post-sale assistance to in-state customers by posting a list of static FAQs with answers on the business's website.
-This business activity does not defeat the business's P.L.
-86-272 immunity because it does not constitute an activity within the customers' state. - 2.
-The business regularly provides post-sale assistance to in-state customers via either electronic chat or email that customers initiate by clicking on an icon on the business's website.
-This activity defeats the business's P.L.
-86-272 immunity in states where the customers are located because this activity does not constitute, and is not entirely ancillary to, the in-state solicitation of orders for tangible personal property.
+1. The business provides post-sale assistance to in-state customers by posting a list of static FAQs with answers on the business's website.
+This posting of the static FAQs does not defeat the business's P.L.
+86-272 immunity because it does not constitute a business activity within the customers' state.

+2. The business regularly provides post-sale assistance to in-state customers via either electronic chat or email that customers initiate by clicking on an icon on the business's website.
+For example, the business regularly advises customers on how to use products after they have been delivered.
+This in-state business activity defeats the business's P.L.
+86-272 immunity in states where the customers are located because it does not constitute, and is not entirely ancillary to, the in-state solicitation of orders for sales of tangible personal property.